 Stress-Induced Relationship Problems

 Stress influences both formal and informal relationships.
 Stress as a specific human state is associated with the emergence and manifestation of such emotions as gloomy mood, resentment, jealousy, rage, anger, fear, doubts, and diffidence (Aldwin, 2007; Garbarino et al., 2013; Chae & Boyle, 2013).
-It often leads to social maladjustment of a person and formation of negative attitudes towards others.
+It often leads to social maladjustment of a person and the formation of negative attitudes towards others.
 Personal judgments contain subtle, subdued, or indirect malevolence, alertness in relationships with partners, negative conclusions about people, and unwillingness to respond to problems.
 Personality traits of individuals in the state of stress are expressed in a combination of depression, irritability, mood swings, and neuroticism with a predilection for spontaneous and reactive aggression.
 Police officers with a high degree of posttraumatic stress change the structure of their interpersonal relationships.
 Intrafamily relationships directly conjugate to psychological problems of every family member.
-Posttraumatic stress and the intensity of stressful experiences act as predictors of violations of child-rearing process.
+Posttraumatic stress and the intensity of stressful experiences act as predictors of violations of the child-rearing process.
 The stronger stressful experiences are, the more common phobias of losing a child occur.
 Emotional interactions between family members are disrupted; a person uses inadequate parenting strategies that affect family relationships in general.
 Excessive requirements for a child and physical violence are frequently observed.
 Highly aggressive behavior within family relationships is identified as a maladaptive coping method.
 Chae & Boyle (2013) state that “It is not uncommon for officers to allow their work stress to manifest in their interactions with a significant other as well as other family members” (p.
 100).
 Thus, stressful experiences negatively influence law enforcement professionals’ interactions with others.

 Stress-Induced Suicide Ideation in Law Enforcement Personnel